telerik/blazor-docs/components/breadcrumb/overview.md

 1. add the `TelerikBreadcrumb` tag
 1. provide a collection of models to its `Data` property (read more in the [Data Binding article]({%slug breadcrumb-data-binding%}))
-1. match the fields in the models with the binding schema for the nodes
+1. match the fields in the model with the binding schema for the nodes
     * In this example, we keep it simple by only providing text for the Breadcrumb items.
 See the [Navigation article]({%slug breadcrumb-navigation%}) for more details on how to use the Breadcrumb for navigating through items.

 >caption Basic Breadcrumb with data binding.
 The result from the snippet below.